Aask42/TwitchCounter/aws-setup.md

 If the workflow gets stuck on "Waiting for SSH to become available..." or fails during SSH operations:

+1. **SSH Key Management**:
+   - The workflow now outputs the full SSH key content at the end of deployment
+   - You can save this key to a local file named `TwitchCounterKey.pem`
+   - Make sure to set the correct permissions: `chmod 400 TwitchCounterKey.pem`
+   - The key is also saved as a GitHub secret if provided

-1. **Timeout Handling**:
+2. **Timeout Handling**:
    - The workflow now includes a 10-minute timeout for SSH connection
    - It will continue with deployment even if SSH times out, but may fail later
    - Status updates are printed every 30 seconds during the wait
    - Console output is checked to help diagnose boot issues

-2. **Retry Mechanism**:
+3. **Retry Mechanism**:
    - All SSH and SCP operations now include automatic retries (8 attempts)
    - Each attempt has a timeout to prevent indefinite hanging
    - Detailed logs are provided for each attempt
    - SSH connection parameters have been optimized for stability

-3. **Using the check_instance.sh Script**:
+4. **Using the Troubleshooting Scripts**:
-   - A new script is provided to help troubleshoot instance and SSH issues
+   - Two scripts are provided to help troubleshoot instance and SSH issues:
+     - `check_instance.sh`: General instance status checking
+     - `ssh_troubleshoot.sh`: Specialized SSH connectivity troubleshooting
    - Run `./check_instance.sh` to get detailed information about your instances
-   - Use `./check_instance.sh --wait-for-ssh` to monitor SSH availability
-   - The script checks security groups, instance status, and console output
+   - Run `./ssh_troubleshoot.sh` for comprehensive SSH diagnostics and fixes
+   - See the [SSH Troubleshooting Guide](ssh_troubleshooting.md) for detailed instructions

-4. **Typical EC2 Initialization Times**:
+5. **Typical EC2 Initialization Times**:
    - Amazon Linux 2023 instances typically take 1-5 minutes to fully initialize
    - Factors affecting initialization time:
      - Instance type (t2.micro may be slower than larger instances)